scaleoutsystems/fedn/README.md

 ![alt text](https://thumb.tildacdn.com/tild6637-3937-4565-b861-386330386132/-/resize/560x/-/format/webp/FEDn_logo.png)

-FEDn is an open-source, modular and ML-framework agnostic framework for Federated Machine Learning (FedML) developed and maintained by Scaleout Systems.
-FEDn enables highly scalable cross-silo and cross-device use-cases over *FEDn networks*.
+FEDn is an open-source, modular and model agnostic framework for Federated Machine Learning.
+Scale from pseudo-distributed development to real-world production networks in distributed, heterogeneous environments, with performance supporting both to cross-silo and cross-device use-cases.

 ## Core Features

-FEDn lets you seamlessly go from local development of a federated model in a pseudo-distributed sandbox to live production deployments in distributed, heterogeneous environments.
-Three key design objectives are guiding the project:

 - **A ML-framework agnostic black-box design**.
 Model updates are treated as black-box computations.
 This means that it is possible to support virtually any ML model type or framework.
 Support for Keras and PyTorch artificial is available out-of-the-box, and support for many other model types, including select models from SKLearn, are in active development.
 - **Horizontally scalable through a tiered aggregation scheme**.
 FEDn is designed to allow for massive horizontal scaling.
 This is achieved by a tiered architecture where multiple independent combiners divide up the work to coordinate client updates and aggregation.
 Recent benchmarks show high performance both for thousands of clients in a cross-device setting and for large model updates (1GB) in a cross-silo setting, see https://arxiv.org/abs/2103.00148.
 - **Built for real-world distributed computing scenarios**.
 FEDn is built groud up to support real-world, production deployments.
 The implementation is based on proven design patterns in distributed computing and incorporates enterprise security features.
 A central assumption is that data clients should not have to expose any ingress ports.
 - **WebUI to manage alliances, track training progress and follow client validations in real time**.
+The FEDn frontend lets you efficiently manage and track events and training progress in the alliance, helping you monitor both client and server performance.

 ## Documentation
 More details about architecture and implementation can be found in the [Documentation](https://scaleoutsystems.github.io/fedn/).